danhammer/ARE212/README.md

 # Spatial analysis in R

+This is of personal interest.
+R is ideal for econometric analysis;
-Spatial data is becoming increasingly more common in empirical econometrics.
-R has some very convenient facilities for interacting with relational databases, which support spatial data.
+but it also has some very convenient facilities for interacting with relational databases that support spatial data analysis.
 A notable example is the open source project [cartodb-r](https://github.com/Vizzuality/cartodb-r), which allows quick and easy access to various spatial data types and server-side spatial analysis.
 An example of the type of spatial data analysis that can be done from within R is shown below.

 The orange and blue points are households in New Delhi; the orange indicates a relatively healthy household, the blue indicates a